-What does my child need to know about fractions in KS1 and KS2?
+What do children need to know about fractions in KS1 and KS2?

 With fractions for kids changing from year to year throughout primary school, there is a lot to cover in the blog, but to help you out we’ve broken it down on a year by year basis.

-How to help teach your child fractions in Year 1
+How to help teach children fractions in Year 1

 When it comes to fractions, Year 1 is all about getting to grips with the basics.

 Fractions for a 5 or 6 year old is about how to use objects to find simple fractions like ½ and ¼.
 The good news is that you can have a lot of fun with fractions at this age!

 Get creative when helping them work out fractions

 When demonstrating sharing into halves or quarters, it is vitally important to show something being shared into equal parts.
 By doing this children will be able to visualise what is happening when you are creating the fraction, and it will help with their understanding.

-Playdough is a great place to start when helping your child to work out fractions at a young age, as it is malleable and easy to adapt into different fractions.
+Playdough is a great place to start when helping children to work out fractions at a young age, as it is malleable and easy to adapt into different fractions.